Disavowal of polytheists in Hajj: Modern usage

-After passing away of the first supreme leader of Iran Seyyed Ruhollah Khomeini, the current supreme leader of Iran Seyyed Ali Khamenei issues message(s) annually on the ritual of "disavowal of polytheists" to Hajj pilgrims.
-He mentioned in his last message on August 6, 2019, that: "The ritual of Bara’ah which means refusing every instance of mercilessness, cruelty, wrongdoing and corruption of the tyrants of any time, and rising against intimidation and extortion by the arrogant throughout history, is one of the great blessings of Hajj, and an opportunity for oppressed Muslim nations.
+After Khomeini's death, his successor Seyyed Ali Khamenei issues messages annually on the ritual of "disavowal of polytheists" to Hajj pilgrims.
+He mentioned in one message that "[t]he ritual of Bara’ah[,] which means refusing every instance of mercilessness, cruelty, wrongdoing and corruption of the tyrants of any time, and rising against intimidation and extortion by the arrogant throughout history, is one of the great blessings of Hajj, and an opportunity for oppressed Muslim nations.
 Today, repudiating the front of shirk [polytheism] and kufr [disbelief] made up of the arrogant powers—the foremost of them being the U.S.—equals refusing the killing of the oppressed, and waging wars..."